-In the event that students submit work in which they unintentionally commit academic misconduct, they will be given the opportunity to resubmit the same task with corrections to their citations and references.
+If students submit work in which they unintentionally commit academic misconduct, they will be given the opportunity to resubmit the same task with corrections to their citations and references.
 If they do, the student's work will be marked accordingly.
 Examples of unintentional academic misconduct include but are not limited to: weak citation, paraphrasing extensively from sources that are cited, and inconsistent MLA formal presentation.